24 December 2024

 of poems I want to include.
 Should I add

 haiku, I wonder?
-I haven't lost them,
+I haven't lost the haiku

 because writing them is a morning ritual.